 Other Quick Notes on Film

-– Each week we have a few “library” titles make Nielsen top ten list, though we don’t have enough data to point out any patterns yet.
-Since the start of the year—when Nielsen provided three top ten lists instead of just one—we’ve had 15 library titles (meaning in my definitions 2+ years from theatrical release) show up on a list.
+– Each week, we have a few “library” titles make the Nielsen top ten list, though we don’t have enough data to point out any patterns yet.
+Since the start of the year—when Nielsen provided three top ten lists instead of just one—we’ve had 15 library titles (meaning in my definitions, three-plus years from theatrical release) show up on a list.
 Nine only appeared for one week, and 5 have had two weeks of data, the latest being The Dark Knight.
 (Parker premiered this week.)
 The Dark Knight had a fairly low debut, only 2.9 million hours.

 – At this point, it should be clear that HBO Max is not letting itself be tracked by Nielsen.
-To date, the only title they’ve provided any data for is Wonder Woman 1984, and that only one week of data.
-Tomorrow’s Nielsen data drop would be the data drop for “The Snyder Cut”, and let’s just say I’m pessimistic we get anything out of Nielsen.
+To date, the only title they’ve provided any data for is Wonder Woman 1984, and that’s only one week of data.
+Tomorrow’s Nielsen data drop would be the data drop for the Snyder Cut, and let’s just say I’m pessimistic we get anything out of Nielsen.

-Since it is Netflix’s quarterly earnings time next week, it felt appropriate to look at longer term streaming trends.
+Since it’s Netflix’s quarterly earnings time next week, it felt appropriate to look at longer term streaming trends.
 And the big question there is, “Is streaming having a slowdown?”
-Take a look:

 That certainly looks like a decline!
 Now, to be clear, we don’t know this for sure.
 What we can accurately say is, “The top 30 streaming series and films are down from the peak in December.”
 Presumably, folks could be streaming other library content or other streamers.